The Four Milestones of 2025

 On the last day, I had a chance to saunter around the Northshire Bookstore, a must-see not only for book-lovers but also for coffee drinkers, bakers, record-enthusiasts, crafters, and home decorators.
 (I bought a book called Keep Your Brain Alive by Katz and Rubin--the perfect self-gift for a 50-year-old that wants to remain sharp and relevant.)

 Our trip lasted only two nights, but I arrived home feeling well-rested to tackle the last two months of the semester.
 (Well, almost... during my massage, the door to the massage room kept mysteriously opening.
 "What's going on?"
 I asked quizically as my masseuse closed it for the second time.
 "It's probably just the ghosts," she said, half serious, half laughing.
 "You know this place is haunted.")
-During my last night at the hotel, I slept with a few lights on...still, it was the perfect trip to welcome in a new decade.
+On my last night at the hotel, I slept with a few lights on... still, it was the perfect trip to welcome in a new decade.